hamilton89/FluVaxDES/README.md

 3. [scenario]_graph_wait_times.png: Line graph of max wait time over time.
 4. [scenario]_graph_arrived_balked_vaccinated.png: Line graph of arrived, balked, and vaccinated over time.
 NOTE: This graph overestimates the number of patients vaccinated as it included patients still waiting at the end of the simulation.
 5. [scenario]_histogram_wait_times.png: Histogram of the number of students per wait time.
-6. table_maxwait_perhour_pernurses.csv: Maximum wait time as a function of the number of patients in the hour and the number of nurses working that hour.
+6. table_maxwait_perhour_pernurses.csv: Maximum wait time each hour as a function of the number of patients in the hour and the number of nurses working that hour.
+7. table_served_perhour_pernurses.csv: Patients vaccinated each hour as a function of the number of patients in the hour and the number of nurses working that hour.

 References: